demiguo/bidaf-pytorch/README.md

 Work In Progress.

-Step 1: Reproduce on NewsQA dataset

-Step 2: Reproduce on SQUAD dataset
+Goal: Reproduce BIDAF on SQUAD dataset